BluAtlas/Picross-W/README.md

 # Picross W

-A Multiplayer Cooperative Web Picross game made with Vue and Web assembly; hosted with Express.
+A Multiplayer Cooperative Web Picross game made with Vue and Web Assembly; hosted with Express.

 Created as my Senior Project at Utah Tech University.